CBATeam/CBA_A3/readme.txt

 Online function library reference at http://dev-heaven.net/docs/cba/

 @CBA                                  => Copy this directory to your Arma II game directory (see manual for more details).
-@CBA_OA                               => Copy this aswell, but only if you have a standalone Operation Arrowhead installation.
+@CBA_OA                               => Copy this as well, but only if you have Operation Arrowhead content.
-@CBA_A2                               => Copy this if you have ArmA II but not Arrowhead.
+@CBA_A2                               => Copy this as well, but only if you have ARMA2 original content.
+@CBA_TOH                              => Copy this as well, but only if you have Take on Helicopters content.
 @CBA/store/wiki.tar                   => Tar archive of the online wiki.
 This is a copy of the DevHeaven wiki at the time of release.
 @CBA/store/function_library.tar       => Tar archive of the the function/macro reference.
 @CBA/store/keys/                      => Server keys for addons.